Douglas Tardin

-Douglas Rosa Tardin (born 8 January 1992) is a Brazilian professional footballer who plays as a forward for the Super League Kerala club Forca Kochi.
+Douglas Rosa Tardin (born 8 January 1992) is a Brazilian professional footballer who plays as a forward for the Thai League 2 club Nakhon Pathom United.

 Career

-On 4 January 2024, Tardin joined I-League club Shillong Lajong.
-In the 2024–25 I-League season, he netted two hat-tricks in their 5–0 win against Sporting Bengaluru and 5–5 tie with Sreenidi Deccan.
+On 4 January 2024, Tardin joined the I-League club Shillong Lajong.
+In the 2024–25 I-League season, he netted two hat-tricks, in their 5–0 win against Sporting Bengaluru and 5–5 tie with Sreenidi Deccan.